 All D.C.
-Bar CLE courses satisfy MCLE credit requirements in every state.
+Bar CLE courses satisfy MCLE credit requirements in every state that has minimum continuing legal education requirements.
 The process for obtaining credits varies by state.
 See chart below.
 You may contact the CLE Office (202-626-3488) for further information about course accreditation.
 The D.C.
 Bar is an accredited or approved sponsor in the following states: Alabama, Arkansas, California, Colorado, Delaware, Georgia, Hawaii, Illinois, Indiana, Louisiana, Maine, Mississippi, Missouri, New Jersey, New Mexico, North Carolina, North Dakota, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
 All courses qualify for New York credit.
 The D.C.
 Bar applies for credit for individual courses in other states, including Florida, Idaho, Iowa, Kansas, Minnesota, Nevada, Ohio, Oregon, Tennessee, Utah, and Wyoming.
 Courses satisfy requirements in Arizona, Kentucky, Montana, Nebraska, and New Hampshire, but attorneys must apply individually for credit and, if the state requires it, submit accreditation fees directly to the state.

 Instructions By State for Completion and Submission of MCLE Forms